nonsk131/nonsk131.github.io/index.md

 # Nondh Panithanpaisal
 ![](mypic.jpg)
 ## About Me
-First year PhD student in the Department of Physics and Astronomy at the University of Pennsylvania
+First year PhD student in the Department of Physics and Astronomy at the University of Pennsylvania.
 ## Research Interests
-My research interests are in astrophysics and cosmology
+My research interests are in astrophysics and cosmology.